 - The information and supporting documents required to make an application valid.

 - We will start to work on your request when we have received your fee.

-- If you have requested a meeting and a written response, the response will be emailed to you with 2 weeks of the meeting.
+- If you have requested a meeting and a written response, the response will be emailed to you within 2 weeks of the meeting.

-It is important that you are aware that we have to treat information provided to us as part of this advice as being publically available unless you specify otherwise.
+It is important that you are aware that we have to treat information provided to us as part of this advice as being publicly available unless you specify otherwise.